Roselyn House School

 It is important that the reflection, repair and rebuild process is entered into by the student, members of staff involved and a member of the SMT if required.

-Through the Headteacher, Deputy Headteacher and the relevant outside agencies/ LEAs all incidents involving restraint will be regularly monitored by number and type.
+Through the Headteacher, Mr Dickinson (Learning Support Co-Ordinator) and the relevant outside agencies/ LEAs all incidents involving restraint will be regularly monitored by number and type.

-Any resultant training needs will be identified and relevant and appropriate support and in service provided.
+Any resultant training needs will be identified and relevant and appropriate support and be service provided.

 In addition the monitoring will form part of the School’s overall self-evaluation strategy where evaluation will inform future planning.
 This will be particularly relevant for informing student’s Positive Handling Plan.

 Any concerns regarding physical interventions should be discussed initially with the Headteacher.
 If the complaint is not resolved then parents/ carers should contact the School in writing and the complaint will be forwarded to the Headteacher and Deputy Headteacher who are the Directors for KS Education Limited and/ or the Deputy Director for Learners Support of the relevant LEA.

 All these will be recorded and managed by the appropriate procedures – either complaint or allegation.